ansible/community-docs/integration_tests_quick_start_guide.rst

       name: abstract_service
       state: started

 This is a very simplified example.
-In real world, use all the best practices available to write this role.

 4. Add the target for the module you test.

 Let's say the module is called ``abstact_service_info``.
-Create a directory structure for the module:
+Create the following directory structure in the target:

 .. code:: bash

   mkdir -p tests/integration/targets/abstract_service_info/tasks
   mkdir -p tests/integration/targets/abstract_service_info/meta

 Add all subdirectories needed.
 For example, if you are going to use defaults and files, add the ``defaults`` and ``files`` directories, and so on.
-The approach is the same as you are creating a role.
+The approach is the same as when you are creating a role.

 5. To make the ``setup_abstract_service`` target running before the module's target, add the following lines to the ``tests/integration/targets/abstract_service_info/meta/main.yml`` file.